← All tools

 4. Click Copy or Download to take the output to your next step.

-Paste your text and the tool emits one decimal number per Unicode code point — 'A' becomes 65, 'é' becomes 233, '🎉' becomes 127881.
+Text to Decimal Converter allows you to convert any string into base-10 numeric values.
+Paste your text and the tool emits one decimal number per Unicode code point - 'A' becomes 65, 'é' becomes 233, '🎉' becomes 127881.
 It uses String.prototype.codePointAt rather than charCodeAt, which means surrogate pairs (most emoji and CJK extension characters) are returned as a single number above 0xFFFF instead of being split.

-How the Text to Decimal Converter Works
+How the Decimal Code Tool Works

 Frequently Asked Questions